mdh266/PECS/Documentation/README.md

 \subsection Usage
 The source code can be downloaded from <a href="https://github.com/mdh266/PECS">here</a>.
-You also need to obtain and install a copy of the dealii
+You also need to obtain and install a copy of the
 <a href="https://www.dealii.org">deal.ii library</a>
 version 8.3.0 or higher.
 After downloading and installing the deal.II library.
 cd into the PECS directory.